DallanQ/lotr_journeys_in_middle_earth/Manual.md

 1. Bilbo performs an interact action on a search token in his space.
 He is prompted to test agility (icon of a 3-pointed spiral) with a goal of two successes.

-> A card image of Bilbo's agility

-> 3 revealed cards of Bilbo that show a total of one success icon and two fate icons
+> An image showing a deck of cards on the left with an arrow pointing to three revealed cards arranged horizontally.
+A large white oval encircles the success icon on the first card and the two fate icons on the second and third cards, highlighting the icons at the top of each revealed card.

 2. Bilbo's agility is "3," so he reveals three cards from the top of his skill deck.
-The revealed cards have a total of one success (snow emoji icon) icon and two fate (leaf icon) icons.
+The revealed cards have a total of one success (a sunburst symbol) icon and two fate (leaf icon) icons.

-> Bilbo's here card showing his stats and also an insipration token he intends to spend to covert to speed to pass the test

-> Inspirational token displayed
+>An image of a Bilbo hero card displaying his attributes: Might, Wisdom, Agility, Spirit, and Wit, as well as Fear and Damage thresholds.
+An inspiration token with a limit of 6 is highlighted, with an arrow pointing from this token to a matching inspiration token outside the card, indicating that one inspiration token has been spent.

-3. Bilbo wants to pass the test, so he spends an inspiration token to convert one (leaf icon) to (snow emoji icon).
-Now he has two (snow emoji icon), enough to pass the test.
+3. Bilbo wants to pass the test, so he spends an inspiration token to convert one (leaf icon) to (a sunburst symbol).
+Now he has two (a sunburst symbol), enough to pass the test.

-> Card showing Pass selected and instructions to follow.

-> Images of 3 cards Bilbo drew to test his skill to be discarded
+> An image showing three revealed cards laid out horizontally on the right, with an arrow pointing toward a deck of cards on the left.
+This indicates that the revealed cards are being moved to the skill deck’s discard pile.

 4. Bilbo selects "Pass" and resolves the instructions that appear.
 Then, he discards the cards he drew for the test to his skill deck discard pile.

 ### ATTACk TESTS (page 11)

 Attack tests are performed during a hero's attack after the hero chooses an enemy group to attack and an item to attack with.
 To perform an attack test, the hero chooses one of the stats listed in the upper-left corner of the item card they are attacking with and tests that stat.
-Then, the hero spends successes (snow emoji icon) to resolve one or more of that item's abilities.
+Then, the hero spends successes (a sunburst symbol) to resolve one or more of that item's abilities.
 Each ability indicates how many successes must be spent to resolve it, and each ability can be resolved only once per attack.

 *A hero using "Sword" tests (icon of a horn).
-One (snow emoji icon) can be spent to apply two hits, and two (snow emoji) icon applies five hits.*
+One (a sunburst symbol) can be spent to apply two hits, and two (a sunburst symbol) icon applies five hits.*

-> Image showing the sword test and the hits it delivers
+> Image showing the sword tests and the hits it delivers

 Most item abilities add hits to enemies.
 To add hits, the hero selects the enemy's portrait to display the enemy menu and then the attack tab to display the attack pane of the menu.
 Then, the hero selects the "+" button in the attack pane to input each hit.

 > Image of an attack tab

 *Attack Tab*

-> Image image showing the attack modifier a hero can use also with the Plus(+) and minus(-) buttons for hits
+> Image showing the attack modifier a hero can use also with the Plus(+) and minus(-) buttons for hits

 *Attack Pane of an Enemy Menu*